Projected Implementation – FY 2022

 Phase 2 – Draft Regional Public Transportation Plan

-Based on the feedback received from Phase 1, GRTC will present a proposed regional transit network for feedback.
-This is where specific routes will be presented and we encourage the public and current riders to share their reactions to the map!
+Based on the feedback received from Phase 1, GRTC presented a proposed regional transit network for feedback.